yaxley-peaks/blog/src/rootless_root/index.md

 Years later, the stranger from the land of Woot returned.

-“Damn you!” he said, “I cracked that box, and it was easy like you said.
-But I got busted by the FBI and thrown in jail”.
+&ldquo;Damn you!&rdquo; he said, &ldquo;I cracked that box, and it was easy like you said.
+But I got busted by the FBI and thrown in jail&rdquo;.

-“Good”, said Master Foo.
-“You are ready for the next lesson”.
+&ldquo;Good&rdquo;, said Master Foo. &ldquo;You are ready for the next lesson&rdquo;.
 He scribbled an IP address on another piece of paper and handed it to the stranger.

-“Are you crazy?” the stranger yelled.
-“After what I&rsquo;ve been through, I&rsquo;m never going to break into a computer again!”
+&ldquo;Are you crazy?&rdquo; the stranger yelled. &ldquo;After what I&rsquo;ve been through, I&rsquo;m never
+going to break into a computer again!&rdquo;

-Master Foo smiled.
-“Here”, he said, “is the beginning of wisdom”.
+Master Foo smiled. &ldquo;Here&rdquo;, he said, &ldquo;is the beginning of wisdom&rdquo;.

 On hearing this, the stranger was enlightened.